taocpp/PEGTL/README.md

 ```

 PEGs are superficially similar to Context-Free Grammars (CFGs), however the more deterministic nature of PEGs gives rise to some very important differences.
-The included [grammar analysis](https://github.com/ColinH/PEGTL/wiki/Grammar-Analysis) helps to find several typical errors in PEGs including left recursion.
+The included [grammar analysis](https://github.com/ColinH/PEGTL/wiki/Grammar-Analysis) helps to find several typical errors in PEGs, including left recursion.

 #### Design

-The PEGTL is mostly concerned with parsing combinators and grammar rules and giving the user control over what else happens during a parsing run.
+The PEGTL is mostly concerned with parsing combinators and grammar rules, and with giving the user control over what else happens during a parsing run.

 The PEGTL is designed to be "lean and mean".
 The actual core library has about 3000 lines of code.